blink-blink/BehaviorDirtyEditCleaner/README.md

 3. In the GUI:

-- Select your Mod Root Folder

-- Select your filelist.txt

-- Select your patterns.txt
+- Select your mod folder that you want to clean

+- Edit and select your filelist.txt and patterns.txt or use the one included (written based on article)

 - Click Run Cleanup